OpaqueGlass/syplugin-anMCPServer/README.md

 ## ✨ Quick Start

-- Download from the marketplace or 1. unzip the `package.zip` in Release, 2. move the folder to `workspace/data/plugins/`, 3. and rename the folder to `syplugin-aMCPServer`;
+- Download from the marketplace or 1. unzip the `package.zip` in Release, 2. move the folder to `workspace/data/plugins/`, 3. and rename the folder to `syplugin-anMCPServer`;
 - Enable the plugin;
 - The plugin listens on port `16806` by default (Host: `127.0.0.1`), please use `http://127.0.0.1:16806/sse` as the server access address;